The Phil Lind Initiative

 Robyn Leuty, Assistant Director, School of Public Policy and Global Affairs (SPPGA)

-Andrea Benzel, Development & Alumni Engagement
+Andrea Benzel, Executive Director, UBC Development

 Rebecca Alegría Monnerat, Project Manager, School of Public Policy and Global Affairs (SPPGA)